Aron9605/N-qubit-nonlinear-protocol/README.md

 # N-qubit-nonlinear-protocol

-This project contains the Wolfram Mathematica notebook (*3qubit_analitics.nb*) and Python notebook (*Nqubit_numerics.py*) for the reproduction of essential results of 'Rozgonyi, Á., Széchenyi, G., Kálmán, O. and Kiss, T., 2025.
+This project contains the codes for the reproduction of essential results of the research 'Rozgonyi, Á., Széchenyi, G., Kálmán, O. and Kiss, T., 2025.
 Practical scheme for efficient distillation of GHZ states'. arXiv preprint  [arXiv:2501.12268.](https://doi.org/10.48550/arXiv.2501.12268)

 The study has been submitted to a scientific journal; the corresponding authors are **Aron Rozgonyi**[1,2,3,4], **Gabor Szechenyi**[1,2], **Orsolya Kalman**[2] and **Tamas Kiss**[2].